Sound Unlimited: History

 Despite major label support, the group received criticism from some in the Australian hip hop community as their music was, "slick and heavily instrumental" and also because of claims by the band to represent Sydney Hip Hop.

+Contemporary reviews, however, were strongly positive about the group's early singles and production.
+One review of Peace by Piece described it as "at last a credible home grown dance cut", and stated that the track was "at the forefront of Australian dance music".
+Another stated the track was “a valiant and extremely encouraging debut”.

+In his review of Unity, On The Street writer Andy Morris described the single as more dancefloor-friendly than the group’s debut and referred to Sound Unlimited as “Sydney’s foremost exponents of hip hop”.
+He noted the increasingly polished production and suggested that a stronger remix “could easily break this act o/s.”

+Other contemporary reviews also singled out the producers, with DJ Scott Pullen describing them as "one of Australia's hottest production teams" and another describing Unity as "sharply produced", while also identifying the Martinez-Mahoney-Duncombe songwriting partnership.

-They contributed to the Australian Hip Hop scene by supporting several other bands.
+The group also contributed to the Australian Hip Hop scene by supporting local and international artists.
 They performed at the Big Day Out Music Festival in 1992.

 The group split up in 1994, with Rosano and Tina forming the UK-based acid jazz band Renegade Funktrain with Tina's husband, Derek Antunes (a former drummer for New Kids on the Block's touring band).

 In 2004, the A.S.K.
 Mix of "One More from the City" featured on the various artists compilation album.
 15.Oz Vinyl: 15 Years of Australian Hip Hop on Vinyl.
 It showcased early and important tracks in Australian hip hop.
 For the first time Sound Unlimited appeared with other key artists of the genre such as the AKA Brothers, Koolism, Def Wish Cast and Hilltop Hoods.

+In 2024, "Kickin' to the Undersound" was selected for the National Film and Sound Archive of Australia's Sounds of Australia registry.